SinJK/VLC-Converter-DL/README.md

 This script download youtube video song or playlist, using [youtube-dl](https://github.com/rg3/youtube-dl), and convert it into .mp3 with **VLC** converter.

+## Requirements
+You will need [youtube-dl](https://github.com/rg3/youtube-dl) and VLC to get it work.
+Please be sure that VLC is stored in the C:\programfiles folder.

+Be sure to add the path of youtube-dl.exe at the line beginning with "&"

 **The process is simple**: